Introduction to Linux Interview Questions and Answers

 Below are the different layers of Linux as following:

-- Shell – Shell is a program running on top of the Kernel, which acts as a primary method of interaction between user and kernel.
+- Shell – Shell is a program running on top of the Kernel, which acts as a primary method of interaction between the user and kernel.
 Simply saying it is a program that can run other programs.
-Nowadays GUI replaces shell to a large extent.
+Nowadays, GUI replaces shell to a large extent.
 Shell accepts commands and passes them for execution.

 Q2.
-Explain briefly about three popular Linux shells?
+Explain briefly about three popular Linux shells.

 Answer: